 Once a bustling 18th century village along the Schuylkill Canal, both Fricks Locks and the canal now sit abandoned.
 Fortunately for ghost hunters and others to whom the ghost town beckons, Fricks Locks earned a spot on the National Register of Historic Places to ensure its preservation.
-Join a tour of Fricks Locks, which is held every other Saturday from May through October, led by a guide from the East Coventry Historical Commission.
+Join a tour of Fricks Locks, which are typically help from May through October, led by a guide from the East Coventry Historical Commission.

 5. Eckley Miners’ Village

 Time stands still at Eckley Miners’ Village, which was founded in 1854.
 Today, the village is a museum that takes visitors back to a simpler time.
 Stroll through the village to see buildings stuck in time: Slater Picker’s House (1854), Immaculate Conception Church (1861), and the Company Store (1968).
 Plan your tour of Eckley Miners’ Village by visiting the village’s official website here.

 Concrete City is, quite literally, a concrete city of what was once modern day housing built in 1911, by the Delaware, Lackawanna, and Western Railroad, for whom it perceived as its most important employees.
 Those who spoke native English and who worked in such respected positions as technician or shopman earned the privilege of living in the housing complex that featured amenities like street lamps, a community swimming pool, and a baseball field.
 The buildings housed 40 of an estimated 1,700 employees.
 Concrete City became a ghost town in pretty much the blink of an eye when the company and miners abandoned it in 1924.